 Courses were demanding, intense, yet most rewarding, and routine encounters with the brilliant minds that give this gorgeous city its soul turned the whole experience into pure enjoymentDanyu from the University of Hong Kong

 The Programme offers 12 lecture courses.
-There is no fixed academic path: you choose from the range of courses below.
+There is no fixed academic path: you choose any two from the range of courses below.

 - Histories of Migration